-Always tell your doctor, nurse or pharmacist if you have had an allergic reaction to any medications before you receive any medication.
-If you have stopped using the decolonisation products due to side effects or allergic reaction tell your doctor, nurse, or pharmacist.
+Always tell your doctor, nurse, or pharmacist if you have had an allergic reaction to any medications before you receive any medication.

+If you have stopped using the products due to side effects or allergic reaction, tell the doctor, nurse, or pharmacist when you come into hospital for the procedure.